March wildlife guide: best sounds and sights to spot

 Apart from their songs, skylarks are unobtrusive birds.
 They nest on the ground and rely on their soft, brown-flecked plumage to hide them.
 When you’re walking on downland, the first skylark you’re likely to see is one bursting from a grassy hideout almost beside the footpath.
 But once you get your eye in, you can spot the black speck on blue sky as the male yo-yos upwards, singing his tiny heart out.

-Before bluebells steal everyone’s attention, ramsons – wild garlic – rules the woodland floor.
-When passers-by – animal as well as human – brush against its luxuriant green blades, a thick garlicky smell descends over footpaths, clearings and rides.
+Before bluebells steal everyone’s attention, ramsons also known as wild garlic rules the woodland floor leaving a thick garlicky smell over footpaths, clearings and rides.

 By April, it sends up stems with a cluster of tiny white flowers.
 In some woodlands, this white bloom coincides with the flowering of early bluebells and you can see waves of blue and white flowers sweeping over the woodland floor between the trees.